mrieckenberg/PyAutoGUI-WorldEdit-Automation/README.md

-# Pyautogui-WorldEdit-Automation
+# PyAutoGUI-WorldEdit-Automation
-Automating WorldEdit commands with Pyautogui to speed up tasks.
+Automating WorldEdit commands with PyAutoGUI to speed up tasks.